pantheonuk

 5. Acidophilus Milk

 Acidophilus milk is a type of milk designed specifically to give a daily dose of probiotics.
-This unique drink is actually just standard milk enriched with acidophilus bacteria, and it’s a tasty alternative to a traditional probiotic supplement.
+This unique drink is actually just standard milk enriched with acidophilus bacteria, and thanks to advancements in probiotics manufacturing, it has become a convenient and enjoyable way to support gut health.

 6. Kombucha